CarpentryConnect/carpentryconnect.org/in-person.markdown

 If you answered yes to any of these prompts, congratulations!
 You have identified some interesting topics to discuss in different sessions in your CarpentryConnect event.

 ### Brainstorm with The Carpentries Core Team
-Email [community@carpentries.org](mailto:community@carpentries.org) with your request to chat about possible session themes for your CarpentryConnect event and some members of the Core Team will avail themselves for a chat with your local/regional event organisers.
+Email [community@carpentries.org](mailto:community@carpentries.org) with your request to chat about possible session themes for your CarpentryConnect event and  members of the Community Development Team in The Carpentries will avail themselves for a chat with your local/regional event organisers.

 ## Creating a Website for Your CarpentryConnect Event
 Website Templates to Use